 a.
 Exam subjects are listed at abrsm.org/exams.

 b.
-ABRSM Practical Grades are available from Initial Grade (selected instruments only) to Grade 8.
-Performance Grades, Music Theory and Practical Musicianship are available from Grade 1 to Grade 8.
+ABRSM Practical Grades and Performance Grades are available from Initial Grade (selected instruments only) to Grade 8.
+Music Theory and Practical Musicianship are available from Grade 1 to Grade 8.
 Each grade is progressive in its level of demand.
 The Prep Test is designed to encourage the building of good musical and technical foundations.
-ARSM (Associate of the Royal Schools of Music) is a post-Grade 8 performance-only exam; it can be taken as a live exam at a Public or Private venue, or as a remote assessment via video recording.
-In addition, we offer Ensemble exams at three levels (Primary, Intermediate and Advanced), and Performance Assessment.
+ARSM (Associate of the Royal Schools of Music) is a post-Grade 8 performance-only exam.
+In addition, we offer Ensemble and Choral Singing exams at three levels, and Performance Assessment.

 a.
 The table below shows the regulated qualification titles for Practical Grades, Performance Grades, Music Theory and ARSM*.
 Further information can be found at https://register.ofqual.gov.uk.
-Information about international regulation can be found at www.abrsm.org/regulation.
+Information about regulation can be found at abrsm.org/regulation.

 ABRSM Entry Level Award in Practical Music (Initial Grade)(Entry 3)

 ABRSM Level 1 Award in Practical Music (Grade 1)

 ABRSM Level 1 Award in Practical Music (Grade 2)

 ABRSM Level 1 Award in Practical Music (Grade 3)

 ABRSM Level 2 Certificate in Practical Music (Grade 4)